 It’s officially holiday time.
-Every car radio, storefront, and café wherever you are is probably announcing that it’s the most wonderful time of the year.
+Every car radio, storefront, and grocery store playlist wherever you are is probably announcing that it’s the most wonderful time of the year.

 Those words strike a chord with nearly everyone, it seems.
 There’s the sparkle-eyed group, nodding in festive agreement, and then there’s the unconvinced group who hears those lyrics and looks down at the sidewalk, reminded yet again of the loss or hurt that has tainted the holiday season for them.